 The Bottom Line

-A little preparation and research can help you eat healthy and feel your best all summer long.
+A little preparation and research can help you make healthy choices and feel your best all summer long, even at social events.